DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 "..."

-"Falling into such pathetic state, by inhaling this poisonous pollens of elven forest, and remaining unconscious for three days."
+"Falling into such pathetic state, by inhaling this poisonous pollens of elven forest, and remaining unconscious for three days.
 My body still feels heavy.
 And just standing makes my knees about to give away."

 It is been two days since his release from elven forest.
-On night before yesterday, while remaining unconscious they've been brought to the base together with military cars.
+On night before yesterday, while remaining unconscious he've been brought to the base together with their military cars.
-And yesterday they came back to their senses.
+And yesterday he came back to their senses.
 Though the same could be said about Tsekhman.

 "What about you"